-Whether you’re just getting started with Amazon FBA selling… or you’re an experienced seller looking to make a transition in your business… you might be wondering: what is FBA prep exactly?
+Whether you’re just getting started with Amazon FBA selling, or you’re an experienced seller looking to expand to a new channel, you’re likely wondering: what is Amazon FBA prep exactly?

-In this article, we’re going to cover how it works and the pros & cons of using an FBA prep service to handle the prep duties of your inventory – from receiving, inspection, storage, packaging and labeling.
+In this article, we’ll cover how it works, the pros and cons of using an outsourced service, main prep requirements, and a step-by-step overview (from receiving, inspection, storage, packaging and labeling).

 Use this outline to skip to any section of this page: